science-responds/science-responds.github.io-source/pages/about/team.md

 We list some of the people working to coordinate activities, build connections and engage additional people, but it is essentially a "do-acracy".

-  * Peter Elmer, David Lange, Savannah Thais - Princeton University
+  * Peter Elmer, David Lange, Henry Schreiner, Savannah Thais - Princeton University
   * Mike Sokoloff - University of Cincinnati
   * Ian Fisk - Flatiron Institute
-  * Markus Elsing, Maria Girone - CERN
+  * Markus Elsing, Maria Girone, Lukas Heinrich - CERN
+  * Chris Tunnell - Rice University

 If you are active, please feel free to add your name here.